cse230-project-group/Haskell-Hex-Editor/README.md

 * This project is developed with [cse130-assignments/cse130-devcontainer](https://github.com/cse130-assignments/cse130-devcontainer/pkgs/container/cse130-devcontainer) on Docker.
 * The image `cse130-assignments/cse130-devcontainer` is based on Debian GNU/Linux 11 and GHC 9.2.7 with `stack`.
+* To launch the program, run `stack run` at the root directory.

+## Codebase Overview

+The code is located in the [`src`](src) directory, while the tests are located in the [`test`](test) directory.
+The codebase is roughly divided into 2 components: the core ([`Lib.hs`](Lib.hs)) and the interface ([`UI.hs`](UI.hs)).

+### The Core

+The core editor is responsible for operations involving File I/O and editing.
+Binary files are loaded into memory with `System.IO.MMap`, and stored as buffer frames in the buffer.
+The core editor also responds to the user inputs, and make modifications to the file.

+### The Interface

+The interface is responsible for displaying the menu, file content and the corresponding ASCII representation.
+It's implemented with the `brick` library in the event-driven manner, by providing hooks to functionalities in the core editor.

+### Implementation Highlights

+Our implementation features optimizations to various console sizes, and lazy loading of large files.
+We followed the docs and demos of the `brick` library to solve the challenge.
+We are expecting to meet our goal before deadline.

 ## Collaborators